media-tech-lab/.github/profile/README.md

 - 👩‍👩‍👧‍👧 Fulltime or part time possible (minimum 20 hours/week)
 - 🚑 Weeklys and professional support by other program members and the MTL-crew

-Too good to be true? ☝️ Learn more about the [Media Tech Lab](https://media-tech-lab.com/).
+Too good to be true? ☝️ Learn more about the [Media Tech Lab](https://www.media-lab.de/de/angebote/media-tech-lab/).

+## About Media Lab Bayern

+The Media Tech Lab is a program of **Media Lab Bayern**.
+We help you to find new ideas, form teams and build the new.
+Media Lab Bayern supports you and your ideas with funding programs for media makers, an extensive network in the industry and in-depth coachings.
+Together we make the media Future Proof!

+Media Lab Bayern is an initiative of Medien.Bayern GmbH and is funded by the Bayerische Landeszentrale für neue Medien (BLM) and the Bayerische Staatskanzlei.

 ### ️‍️🏃‍♀️ MTL-Batch No. 5